 Why buy KEEN hiking boots/shoes?

-Based on my personal and professional experience, KEEN hiking boots and shoes have several selling points that can give them an edge over other top brands:
+In my personal and professional experience, KEEN hiking boots and shoes have several selling points that can give them an edge over other top brands:

 Wide Toe Boxes